8 benefits of Rosehip Seed Oil for your skin

 Rosehip oil is also known as rosehip seed oil.
 It’s derived from the rosa canina rose bush, which is grown mostly in Chile.

-Keep reading to learn more about how rosehip oil can benefit your skin, and how to add it to your skincare routine.
+Keep reading to learn more about the benefits of rosehip seed oil on your skin, and how to add it to your skincare routine.

 Hydration is essential for soft, supple skin.
 Lack of hydration can be a problem during extreme weather, or as skin ages.